REMASTERED — Episode 2: The Bloody Pit

 Constant coal-powered train traffic could result in a lot of smoke and fumes, so engineers thought it would be a good idea to have a ventilation shaft that would extend to the surface above and allow fumes and groundwater to be pumped out.

-This shaft would be roughly 30 feet in diameter and would eventually stretch over a thousand feet down and connect with the train tunnel below.
+The shaft would be roughly 30 feet in diameter and would eventually stretch over a thousand feet down and connect with the train tunnel below.
+By October of 1867, it was only 500 feet deep.

 Essentially, it was a really, really deep hole in the ground.

-To dig this hole, they built a small building at the top which was used to raise and lower a hoist to get the debris out as well as a pump system to remove groundwater.
+To dig this hole, they built a small building at the top, which was used to raise and lower a hoist to get the debris out, as well as a pump system to remove groundwater.

 Then, they lowered a dozen or more crazy Cornish miners, not underage kids, the other kind of miners, into the hole and set them to work.
+You see where this is going, right?

-On October 17th, a leaky lantern filled the hoist house with naphtha, an explosive natural gas, and the place blew sky high.
+Please tell me you see where this is going.
+On October 17th, a leaky lantern filled the hoist house with naphtha, an explosive natural gas, and the place blew sky-high.

 As a result, things started to fall down the shaft.
+What things?

-Well for starters, 300 freshly sharpened drill bits, then the hoist mechanism itself, and finally the burning wreckage of the building.
+A wall for starters, 300 freshly sharpened drill bits, then the hoist mechanism itself, and finally the burning wreckage of the building.

 All of it fell five stories down the tunnel and onto the 13 men working away at the bottom.
+And because the water pump was destroyed in the explosion, the shaft also began to flood.

+The workers on the surface tried to reach the men at the bottom, but failed.
 One man was lowered into the shaft in a basket, but he was pulled back up when the fumes became unbearable.

 He managed to gasp the words, no hope, to the workers around him, before slipping into unconsciousness.
+In the end, they gave up, called it a loss, and covered the shaft.

 But in the weeks that followed, the workers in the mine frequently reported hearing the anguishing voice of men crying out in pain.